 Six such Hill Forts of Rajasthan are recognized by UNESCO as the distinctive architectural heritage of the Rajput Royals of India.
 Gagron Fort is one of these and also happens to be one among multiple forts near to Jaipur City.

 - Things to Do: The fort offers an astounding view of the river and the lush greenery surrounding its periphery

 - Entry Fee: Rs.
 50 per person

 15. Bhatner Fort

-Today Bhatner Fort is an important historical site in Hanumangarh and though the city has gone through many changes since the times of the Rajput rulers; the fort does retain much of its former glory.
+Today Bhatner Fort is an important historical site in Hanumangarh.
+Though the city has gone through many changes since the times of the Rajput rulers, the fort does retain much of its former glory.

 - Location: Hanumangarh Town

 - Things to Do: The fort boasts of a beautiful view to enjoy and a garden that is the perfect venue for family picnics